peytoncordero/DRI25/command-line.md

 <Info>

 We recommend [Human Computers at NASA](https://omeka.macalester.edu/humancomputerproject/), a digital archive on the hidden labor of African-American women at this institution starting in 1943.
-*Bonus:* The archive is done in Omeka, a program that requires installations using the Command Line.
+**Bonus:** This archive is done with Omeka, a program that requires installations using the Command Line.

 </Info>

 The first electronic programmable computer was ENIAC (Electrical Numerical Integrator and Calculator), which was created in 1945.
-It was hardware the size of a room (1,800 square feet / 167 square meters) conceived for warfare purposes.
-It was designed by two men and programmed by six women.
+It was hardware the size of a room (1,800 square feet / 167 square meters) conceived for warfare purposes, which was designed by two men and programmed by six women.

 <Info>